 It’s critical that family engagement programs connect practical and applicable strategies to the surface-level concepts and principles.
 It’s also important that both school leaders and teachers receive individualized training that can be applied to their own schools and classrooms.
 Day-to-day family engagement responsibilities and practices in a teacher’s role are much different than they are in a leadership role.

-Professional development that offers in-depth material regarding actionable practices and strategies for staff members, rather than surface-level topics, will help schools transform learning into practice and ultimately unify schools with common thinking and strategy.
+Professional development training that offers in-depth material regarding actionable family engagement practices and strategies for staff members, rather than surface-level topics, will help schools transform learning into practice and ultimately unify schools with common thinking and strategy.

 Learn more about Livingtree’s professional development here.